maykinmedia/objects-api/docs/api/authentication.rst

 .. image:: _assets/img/authentication_objecttypes_main.png
     :alt: Click on the "add" button for "Token authorizations"

-In the admin page of the Objecttypes API click on the "add" button for "Token authorizations" resource.
+In the admin of the Objecttypes API click on the "add" button for "Token authorizations" resource.

 .. image:: _assets/img/authentication_objecttypes_add.png